walexy/zoomguy-copy-01/src/pages/index.md

     background: gray
     features:
       - title: Features
-        content: Our Zoom Squad can get you up and running quickly, helping navigate Zoom's extensive capabilities, unlocking the power of innovative features such as Breakout Rooms, Polling, ScreenShare and Whiteboarding.
+        content: Our Meeting Squad can get you up and running quickly, helping navigate Zoom's extensive capabilities, unlocking the power of innovative features such as Breakout Rooms, Polling, ScreenShare and Whiteboarding.